Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Deterministic approximation of height functions via tilings

-As mentioned above, we can safely ignore any loop that does not surround a hole or touch the boundary and enumerate over them at the end so w.l.o.g.\ we assume that all loops touch a boundary.
+As mentioned above, we can safely ignore any loop that does not surround a hole or touch the boundary and enumerate over them at the end, so, without loss of generality, we assume that all loops touch a boundary.
 For each loop $\varrho$, we let $a(\varrho)$ be the area of $\varrho$ and $H(\varrho)$ be the total length of all loops inside $\varrho$, including $\varrho$ itself.
-To select which loop to keep, we proceed inductively starting from the innermost ones (the nesting of loops defines a natural partial order) and erasing $\varrho$ together with all the loops inside of it if $H(\varrho) \geq \epsilon^{1/3} a(\varrho) $ (updating the values of $H$ as we erase loops).
-We let $S'$ be the union of $S$ and the interior and support of all erased loops and we will construct a tiling of $S'$.
+To select which loop to keep, we proceed inductively starting from the innermost ones and erasing $\varrho$ together with all the loops inside of it if $H(\varrho) \geq \epsilon^{1/3} a(\varrho) $ (updating the values of $H$ as we erase loops).

+Recall that $S = \Upsilon_{001}(\cS)$.
+We then define $\cS'$ as follows, the idea being to add to $\cS$ the interior and support of all erased loops.
+Any hole of $\cS$ whose projection was surrounded by an erased loop is added to $\cS'$.
+For any erased loop touching the boundary of $S$, note that each edge of that loop outside of $S$ must be also part of a level line of $\varphi$ and therefore has a well defined pre-image in $\varphi$ (it corresponds to a vertical tile of $\varphi$ outside of $\cS$).
+In fact, the pre-image of every excursion of a loop away from $S$ must be a path of vertical tiles in $\varphi$ starting and ending on $\partial \cS$ and we add to $\cS'$ all these paths together with the regions between them and $S$.
+Clearly, $\cS'$ is still a connected set of tiles of $\varphi$ and by construction $|\cS' \setminus \cS| \leq \epsilon^{2/3} s$.
+As before, we write $S' = \Upsilon_{001}( \cS')$.

-We first apply the above construction ignoring all the loops, let $h_0$ be the corresponding \SOS height function and $\psi_0$ be the tiling constructed in this way.
+We first apply the above construction ignoring all the (remaining) loops, let $h_0$ be the corresponding \SOS height function and $\psi_0$ be the tiling constructed in this way.
 If $h_0$ is already in the set of ``bad'' configurations $\cH'$, then we simply enumerate over the remaining loops and declare $h$ to also be in~$\cH'$.
 Otherwise, we proceed as follows.
 First, note that any loop in $h$ must be either completely above or completely below $h_0$, since the level lines of $h_0$ do not cross the loops.
 We will first treat all the loops above $h_0$, and then do the same for the ones below, but from now on we focus on the first step.
 Let $h_1$ be the configuration obtained by adding all these loops to $h_0$ and let $\psi_1$ be the lowest tiling satisfying the boundary condition imposed by $h_1$ and with $\psi_1 \geq \psi_0$.